opendocsg/slw-judgments-backfill/2002_SGHC_122/report.md

  (c) has special qualifications or experience for the purpose of the case.

 3       The law relating to admission under this provision is settled.
-The Court of Appeal held in _Price Arthur Leolin v A-G_ [1992] 2 SLR 972 that there is a three-stage test.
-This w as elaborated in _Re Caplan Jonathan Michael (No 2)_ [1998] 1 SLR 440, w here the Court said at 11:
+The Court of Appeal held in _Price Arthur Leolin v A-G_ <span class="citation">[1992] 2 SLR 972</span> that there is a three-stage test.
+This w as elaborated in _Re Caplan Jonathan Michael (No 2)_ <span class="citation">[1998] 1 SLR 440</span>, w here the Court said at 11:

 11\.
 The requirements of [s 21(1)] w ere considered at length by the Court of Appeal in _Price Arthur Leolin v A-G & Ors_

- [1992] 2 SLR 972.
+ <span class="citation">[1992] 2 SLR 972</span>.
 In its judgment, the court articulated a three-stage test for admission under s 21(1).
 At the first stage, the applicant must demonstrate that the case in w hich he seeks to appear contains issues of law and/or fact of sufficient difficulty and complexity to require elucidation and/or argument by a Queens Counsel.
 Such difficulty or complexity is not of itself a guarantee of admission, for the decision to admit is still a matter for the courts discretion.
 At the second stage, therefore, the applicant must persuade the court that the circumstances of the particular case w arrant the court exercising its discretion in favour of his admission.
 Finally, he has to satisfy the court of his suitability for admission.

 These stages can be summarised as: (i) w hether the case is of sufficient difficulty and complexity; (ii) w hether the circumstances of the case w arrant admission; and (iii) w hether the applicant is a suitable person for admission.